Neurology

 What general advice do you have for someone choosing this specialty?

-Neurology is one of the few fields that still rely on physical exam, the science is also changing quickly with new treatments and diagnostic methods
+Neurology is one of the few fields that still relies on physical exam; the science is also changing quickly with new treatments and diagnostic methods

 What are the top three areas that students can focus on to help prepare themselves for a successful residency application and a successful transition to residency?

-USMLE grades, letter of recommendations that states they are good team worker and professional, research in Neurology
+USMLE scores, a letter of recommendation that states they exhibit professionalism and are a good team player, and research in Neurology.

 What resources would you share with a student who is just starting to research their interest in this specialty and/or wants to learn more specifics of this specialty?

-AAMC offers a lot of information in (prepare for residency) section and (choose your specialty) section
+AAMC offers a lot of information in the (Prepare for Residency) section and the (Choose Your Specialty) section

 American Academy of Neurology (AAN) American Board of Psychiatry and Neurology